 Related: Best Budget TVs

 The Hisense A6200 might be a budget TV but it still manages to deliver a solid set of features.

-For a start it uses 50-inch 4K Ultra HD (3840 x 2160) VA (vertical alignment) LCD panel with a 120Hz refresh rate.
-Unsurprisingly at this price point, the panel is 8-bit + FRC (Frame Rate Control) dithering, but it can still accept content that uses 10-bit.
+For a start it uses 50-inch 4K Ultra HD (3840 x 2160) VA (vertical alignment) LCD panel with a 60Hz refresh rate.
+Unsurprisingly at this price point, the panel is also 8-bit + FRC (Frame Rate Control) dithering, but it can still accept content that uses 10-bit.